kuhn-ruess/cmdbsyncer-docs/docs/installation/setup_offline.md

     wheel on PyPI.
 If a wheel is missing, pip will abort with a clear error.

-!!! tip
+!!! tip "Bundling pre-releases"
-    Passing `--include-syncer` additionally downloads the latest
-    `cmdbsyncer` release from PyPI and drops it into `packages/` alongside the third-party dependencies.
-The generated `install.sh` then installs and upgrades `cmdbsyncer` itself from that wheel, so the target server receives the Syncer in one go.
-Without the flag, the bundle contains only the third-party dependencies.
+    Pre-release builds (`.devN`, `aN`, `bN`, `rcN`) are not picked up by an unpinned `cmdbsyncer` request — pip ignores them by default.
+    Always pass `--syncer-version` (and `--enterprise-version` if you bundle Enterprise too) for a pre-release build:

+    ```bash
+    ./tools/build_offline_bundle.sh \
+        --include-syncer    --syncer-version 4.1.0.dev3 \
+        --include-enterprise --enterprise-version 0.3.9.dev1 \
+        --python-version 3.11 --platform manylinux2014_x86_64
+    ```

+    Without the version flags the bundle ships the latest stable release.
+Either way the generated `install.sh` pins to the same exact wheel, so the customer's pip never has to make a resolution decision in the field.

 ## Transfer the Bundle